|

 in the desire to get revenge for injuries inflicted on you.
 If the injury

-came from God (as a rebuke or a spiritual lesson), you, while Under the Influence
+came from God (as a rebuke or a spiritual lesson), you will resent God; that

-of Demons, will be angry at God, in spite of the opportunity for purification
+the door to the influence of demons, in spite of the opportunity for purification

-He is giving you.
-If the injury came from wickedness, you, while Under the
+God is giving you.
+If the injury came from others, you will resent them; that

-you will feel angry at God as well.
+blindness, you will be angry with God as well.

-made me do are the evidence of UID, right along with all those sins
+that the devil made me do are the evidence of UID, right along with

 confessions.